Welcome to

 How to stay informed in an emergency -- Kensington Fire recommendations.

-Wildfire Prepared -- IBHS self-certification program, used by some insurers.
+Wildfire Prepared -- IBHS self-certification program, honored by some insurers.
+See their free checklist for two levels of mitigation.

 Each Firewise action makes our neighborhood more resilient.
 Reporting those actions helps Redtail maintain its Firewise status.